 Snakes are diverse creatures, ranging from tropical reptiles that love the humidity to desert dwellers that prefer it dry.
 They require a substrate that will absorb the odors of their waste but won’t be ingested accidentally or stick to their face, body, eyes, or mouth.

-There are plenty of substrates you could use for your snake’s bedding, but testing them all can be risky.
-You never know what you might get along with your substrate.
-For instance, we’ve even seen mites infesting some of the reptile beddings we’ve ordered, which you definitely don’t want to introduce to your snake.
+There are plenty of substrates that you could use for your snake’s bedding, but testing them all can be risky.
+You never know what you might get along with the substrate.
+For instance, mites can infest certain reptile beddings, which you definitely don’t want to introduce to your snake.

 |Zoo Med Aspen Snake Bedding||

-1. Zoo Med Forest Floor Reptile Bedding — Best Overall
+1. Zoo Med Forest Floor Natural Cypress Mulch Reptile Bedding — Best Overall

-Made from 100% natural cypress mulch, the Zoo Med forest floor reptile bedding will give the floor of your terrarium the appearance of a natural forest floor, making most tropical snakes feel right at home.
+Made from 100% natural cypress mulch, the Zoo Med Forest Floor Natural Cypress Mulch Reptile Bedding is the best overall snake bedding and will give the floor of your terrarium the appearance of a natural forest floor, making most tropical snakes feel right at home.

-Many snakes, particularly tropical species, have rather strict humidity requirements.
-It can be difficult to keep the cage at the proper humidity, but this cypress mulch bedding retains moisture, keeping your snake’s environment humid and healthy for them.
+Many snakes, particularly tropical species, have rather strict humidity requirements, and it can be difficult to keep the cage at the proper humidity, but this cypress mulch bedding retains moisture, keeping your snake’s environment humid and healthy for them.
 Simply moisten the bedding whenever the humidity dips too low.
 Your substrate will continue to release the moisture, humidifying the enclosure.

-On the other hand, desert-dwelling snakes and non-tropical species will require this bedding to dry out before using it in their habitat.
-Because it retains moisture so well, it will take a few days of drying before it’s ideal for these snakes.
+Desert-dwelling snakes and non-tropical species will require this bedding to be dried out before you use it in their habitat.
+Since it retains moisture so well, it will take a few days of drying before it’s ideal for these snakes.
 However, once dry, it will do the opposite, sucking the moisture out of any terrarium, which is perfect for desert snakes.

-2. Zilla Aspen Chip Reptile Bedding — Best Value
+2. Zilla Lizard Litter Aspen Chip Reptile Bedding — Best Value

-In this blend, the eucalyptus chips provide a fresh, natural scent that’s very effective at combating foul odors.
-The aspen chips are highly absorbent, keeping the environment dry, making it perfect for desert dwellers.
+In this blend, the eucalyptus chips provide a fresh, natural scent that’s effective at combating foul odors.
+The aspen chips are highly absorbent, keeping the environment dry and making it perfect for desert dwellers.
 Alternatively, if you mist it with water, it will retain the moisture, helping to keep your snake’s enclosure humid for tropical species.

 While this bedding is good for burrowing, it won’t retain its shape once burrowed.
-Some snakes prefer it this way, others prefer for their burrows to hold once dug.
-Either way, this is a very affordable snake substrate that works for a variety of situations, which is why we think it’s the best snake bedding for the money.
+Some snakes prefer it this way, but others prefer for their burrows to hold once dug.
+Either way, this is an affordable snake substrate that works for a variety of situations, which is why it’s the best snake bedding for the money.

-3. Zoo Med Premium Repti Bark Reptile Bedding — Premium Choice
+3. Zoo Med Premium Repti Bark Natural Fir Reptile Bedding — Premium Choice

-Zoo Med is known for making many reptile-specific products, including the premium repti-bark reptile bedding.
-This one is crafted purely from 100% fir tree bark.
+Zoo Med Premium Repti Bark Natural Fir Reptile Bedding is crafted purely from 100% fir tree bark.
 Like other great snake substrates, it’s highly absorbent.
-This means that you can use it to keep an aquarium dry for a desert species, or you can mist it down to help keep the terrarium humid.
-Since it’s not heat-treated, it provides excellent moisture retention.
+This means you can use it to keep an aquarium dry for a desert species, or you can mist it down to help keep the terrarium humid.
+Since it’s not heat treated, it provides excellent moisture retention.

 One great thing about this bedding compared to others is that it’s washable and can be reused.
-Every two months or so, you can simply soak the substrate in hot water to wash it.
-This helps save you money in the long run since you won’t need to constantly replace your substrate, just wash it and reuse it.
+Every 2 months or so, you can simply soak the substrate in hot water to wash it.
+This helps save you money in the long run because you won’t need to constantly replace your substrate.

 This bedding is ideal for tropical snakes.
 It’s a great replication of their natural habitat, and it helps with shedding.
-It’s also great for burrowing and digging species, as it’s the right size and consistency for easy burrowing but will hold its shape to some degree once dug out.
+It’s also great for burrowing and digging species, as it’s the right size and consistency for easy burrowing but will hold its shape to a certain degree once dug out.

 4. Zoo Med Aspen Snake Bedding